 Establish a baby food eating schedule.
 Dedicate time to feed your baby solids 3 times a day.
 This will make feedings easier for both of you.
 Offer solids first, then breast milk or formula.
 Your baby should be hungry, interested in eating and happy in the high chair.

 Insist, and offer a variety of solid foods.
 Babies develop taste preferences based on their parents’ input.
 Try not to let your baby dictate what they eat.
-Instead, offer a variety of foods, such as our Butternut Squash, Pink Lentil or English Pea Puree, each day so your baby can be exposed to different flavors and textures at an early age.
+Instead, offer a variety of foods, such as butternut squash, red lentils or English pea purees each day so your baby can be exposed to different flavors and textures at an early age.
 More bitter vegetable flavors are especially important to include alongside sweeter fruit options.
 Remember, good habits start early—have a plan, and stick to it!

 Minimize distraction when feeding.
 Turn off the TV and loud music.
 Keep your pets away from the high chair.
 Remove any toys from your baby’s sight.
 Turn off all devices (phone, tablet, laptop, etc.).
 Set the mood.
 A calm environment helps you and your baby focus on the task at hand.